sinch/ios-proximity-tutorial/readme.md

 ```

-Called when the device receives a stream from a peer.
+Called when the device receives a stream from a peer

 ```objective-c
 	- (void)session:(MCSession *)session didStartReceivingResourceWithName:(NSString *)resourceName fromPeer:(MCPeerID *)peerID withProgress:(NSProgress *)progress {